msuther898/geocam-viewer-testing/README.md

 directly after running `npm run build`, or deploy the repository to GitHub Pages / Vercel and visit `https://<your-domain>/index.html` to try the viewer together with the Depth Anything overlay.

+### Hugging Face access tokens

+Depth estimation models are hosted on Hugging Face.
+When you open the demo page you will see a new token field in the depth overlay control panel.
+Paste an `hf_...` access token there and click **Save Token** – the value is stored in `localStorage`, applied to the Transformers.js environment, and automatically attached to every request targeting `huggingface.co`.
+Leave the field blank if you only need public models; you can clear the saved token at any time by saving an empty value.

 ### NPM Installation:
 ```
 npm install 'https://gitpkg.now.sh/geocamxyz/geocam-viewer/src?v2.0.3'